CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/menu.md

 ![menu](images/menu_1.png)

 !!! tip
-    If you don't understand what an option in a menu does, try hovering the mouse over that option for a while.
+    If you don't understand what an option does, try hovering the mouse over that option for a while.

 ## File